 The altimeter face on the standard cockpit gauge has three hands.
 These hands communicate elevation in various increments.
-The long, skinny hand registers altitude in 10,000-foot increments, the medium length hand shows 100-foot increments, and the short hand communicates 1,000-foot increments.
+When reading an altimeter note that the long, skinny hand registers altitude in 10,000-foot increments, the medium length hand shows 100-foot increments, and the short hand communicates 1,000-foot increments.

 The internal pressure inside the altimeter housing is calibrated to a baseline of 29.92” Hg (inches of mercury), based on the accepted International Civil Aviation Organization (ICAO) standard atmosphere sea level constants and assuming an ambient temperature of 15°C. Under these conditions, the standard atmosphere decrease in pressure is 1” Hg per 1,000 feet of altitude gain up to 5,000 feet.

 Of course, it is very rare to be flying under conditions that precisely match those of the ICAO standard atmosphere.
 This makes it important for pilots to have the ability to adjust and calibrate the altimeter to align with their actual local nonstandard pressure readings.

 These setting adjustments are done using the knob on the left and the Kollsman window on the right side of the altimeter gauge face.
 During preflight, the pilot turns the knob until the inches of mercury reading in the Kollsman window matches that of the weather station at the departure airport.
 This shifts the constant to match current conditions.